Sign in →

 Specimen Volume: 2.5 mL

-Collection Instructions: Centrifuge as soon as blood has clotted and aliquot serum into plastic vial.
+Collection Instructions: Centrifuge as soon as blood has clotted and aliquot serum into a plastic vial.

 Specimen Minimum Volume